cloudevents/spec/http-transport-binding.md

-Except for attributes [explicitly handled in this specification] (#2-use-of-cloudevents-attributes), the naming convention for the HTTP header mapping of well-known CloudEvents attributes is that each attribute name MUST be prefixed with "CE-".
+Except for attributes [explicitly handled in this specification] (#2-use-of-cloudevents-attributes), the naming convention for the HTTP header mapping of well-known CloudEvents attributes is that each attribute name MUST be prefixed with "ce-".

 Examples:

-    * `eventTime` maps to `CE-EventTime`
+    * `eventtime` maps to `ce-eventtime`
-    * `eventID` maps to `CE-EventID`
+    * `eventid` maps to `ce-eventid`
-    * `cloudEventsVersion` maps to `CE-CloudEventsVersion`
+    * `cloudeventsversion` maps to `ce-cloudeventsversion`

-`Map`-typed CloudEvents attributes MUST be flattened into a set of HTTP headers, where by the name of each header carries the prefix "CE-", an infix reflecting the map attribute followed by a dash ("-"), and the name of the map entry key, e.g. "CE-attrib-key".
+`Map`-typed CloudEvents attributes MUST be flattened into a set of HTTP headers, where by the name of each header carries the prefix "ce-", an infix reflecting the map attribute followed by a dash ("-"), and the name of the map entry key, e.g. "ce-attrib-key".

 CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if